naveeen684/Fishermen-Border-Alert-System/README.md

 Ok , now you have the current location which was the major input. now you have to interface the Arduino with GPS before that you need to know about Arduino which is a microcontroller.

-Arduinoâ€™s processor basically uses the Harvard architecture where the program code and program data have separate memory.
+Arduino’s processor basically uses the Harvard architecture where the program code and program data have separate memory.
 It consists of two memories- Program memory and data memory.
 The code is stored in the flash program memory, whereas the data is stored in the data memory.
 The Atmega328 has 32 KB of flash memory for storing code (of which 0.5 KB is used for the bootloader), 2 KB of SRAM and 1 KB of EEPROM and operates with a clock speed of 16MHz.

 The Arduino Uno power supply can be done with the help of a USB cable or an external power supply.
 The external power supplies mainly include AC to DC adapter otherwise a battery.
 The adapter can be connected to the Arduino Uno by plugging into the power jack of the Arduino board.
 Similarly, the battery leads can be connected to the Vin pin and the GND pin of the POWER connector.
 The suggested voltage range will be 7 volts to 12 volts.